Gustavo-CRS/Gustavo-CRS/README.md

 ## I'm Gustavo Consoleti
 - I've been living in São Paulo, Brazil
-- I'm Cofounder at Mauá Dev Communnity
+- I'm Cofounder at Mauá Dev Community
 - 💻I'm an enthusiast in front-end development
 - 💻I recently have been learning Java and Dart & Flutter